Ishaan28malik/Hacktoberfest-2024/README.md

 ### Step 1: Register at [Hactoberfest-2019](https://hacktoberfest.digitalocean.com/) using your github id.

-## Step 2: Star this [repo](https://github.com/Ishaan28malik/HACKTOBERFEST_2019-Beginners-) and share it with your friends.
+### Step 2: Star this [repo](https://github.com/Ishaan28malik/HACKTOBERFEST_2019-Beginners-) and share it with your friends.

-## Step 3: Just open "[index.html](https://github.com/Ishaan28malik/HACKTOBERFEST_2019-Beginners-/blob/master/index.html)" and include your name and the link to your github profile in the "[li](https://github.com/Ishaan28malik/HACKTOBERFEST_2019-Beginners-/blob/master/index.html)" tags to make a connection with all other open enthusiasts like us.
+### Step 3: Just open "[index.html](https://github.com/Ishaan28malik/HACKTOBERFEST_2019-Beginners-/blob/master/index.html)" and include your name and the link to your github profile in the "[li](https://github.com/Ishaan28malik/HACKTOBERFEST_2019-Beginners-/blob/master/index.html)" tags to make a connection with all other open enthusiasts like us.

-## Now since Hacktoberfest idover please read [this](https://github.com/Ishaan28malik/HACKTOBERFEST_2019-Beginners-/blob/master/After%20this%20.md)

-### Happy coding fellas!!
-# PLease just don't do it just for the heck of a t-shirt do it to learn and get expereince how to make a PR !!!!!!!
+# Please just don't do it just for the heck of a T-shirt do it to learn and get expereince how to make a PR !!!!!!!
 # Don't worry newcomers!!
-Everyone's PRs will be merged!!
 Make this your first step to development and open source.
 Get the confidence you require!!
+# And Do give it a Star and *Follow* me on GitHub !!!!!!!!!!!!!!!!!!!

 All of your suggestions are welcome!!